omergilani/omergilani.github.io/README.md

+# Update 9-Aug-2020 by dr-omer
+Changes made in this repo.
+All changes are done using markdown
+1. Created new style publications page.
+  1. new code to convert bib to md.
+  2. shows yearly and total count by publication type
+  3. shows properly formatted doi and url
+  4. shows properly formatted names
+2. Updated portfolio page with projects
+3. Updated CV page
+4. Updated teaching page to new style
+5. Updated left nav bar to include more links to external sources
+6. removed blogs and talks from top nav bar

+**changes yet to implement...**
+1. revise text of main page (its outdated)
+2. add link to fastpages blog site

+# Original Notes by base repo

 A Github Pages template for academic websites.
 This was forked (then detached) by [Stuart Geiger](https://github.com/staeiou) from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/), which is © 2016 Michael Rose and released under the MIT License.
 See LICENSE.md.

 I think I've got things running smoothly and fixed some major bugs, but feel free to file issues or make pull requests if you want to improve the generic template / theme.

 ### Note: if you are using this repo and now get a notification about a security vulnerability, delete the Gemfile.lock file.

 # Instructions

 1. Register a GitHub account if you don't have one and confirm your e-mail (required!)
 1. Fork [this repository](https://github.com/academicpages/academicpages.github.io) by clicking the "fork" button in the top right.
 1. Go to the repository's settings (rightmost item in the tabs that start with "Code", should be below "Unwatch").
 Rename the repository "[your GitHub username].github.io", which will also be your website's URL.
 1. Set site-wide configuration and create content & metadata (see below -- also see [this set of diffs](http://archive.is/3TPas) showing what files were changed to set up [an example site](https://getorg-testacct.github.io) for a user with the username "getorg-testacct")
 1. Upload any files (like PDFs, .zip files, etc.) to the files/ directory.
 They will appear at https://[your GitHub username].github.io/files/example.pdf.